claudineuwitije/DATA-ANALYST-S-TOOLBOX/README.md

 ### Session VII: Power BI services
   * Publishing a report to the Power BI
   * Different ways to share a power BI Report

+### INTRODUCTION TO PYTHON
+Enter Python, one of the most popular languages for data analysis and business intelligence.
+In this introductory course, various topics are covered, as outlined below.
+With practice exercises and mini projects to complete as you progress through the course, you’ll quickly become proficient with this powerful programming language.
+In this introductory course, the following was covered:

+  * Session 1: Basic data types (strings, integers, Floats, Boolean) + exercises
+  * Session 2: Python Built-In Functions
+  * Session 3: variable and functions
+  * Session 4: Errors and Debugging
+  * Session 5: Python keywords
+  * Session 6: If-Else Statements
+  * Session 7: Storing complex Data
+  * Session 8: Installing Python and modules
+  * Session 9: Min-Project: writing a script for automating Data updates in a spreadsheet